Probing Predictions on OOD Images via Nearest Categories: Detailed experiment setups

 \section{Detailed experiment setups}

 The experiments are performed on $6$ NVIDIA GeForce RTX 2080 Ti and $2$ RTX 3080 GPUs located on three servers.
 Two of the servers have Intel Core i9 9940X and 128GB of RAM and the other one has AMD Threadripper 3960X and 256GB of RAM.
 We compute nearest neighbors using FAISS\footnote{ code and license can be found in \url{https://github.com/facebookresearch/faiss}}~\citep{JDH17}, and all neural networks are implemented under the PyTorch framework\footnote{code and license can be found in \url{https://github.com/pytorch/pytorch}}~\citep{pytorch}.
-The code for the experiment is available at \url{https://github.com/yangarbiter/nearest-category-generalization}.
+The code for all the experiments can be found at \url{https://github.com/yangarbiter/nearest-category-generalization}.